 Although the probability of identifying someone via a biometric system is high, 100% accuracy isn’t guaranteed.
 Each biometric recognition technology has its own false acceptance rate and false rejection rate, and factors such as sunlight and the cleanliness of the sensor can affect accuracy.

 As biometrics are classified as sensitive personal data in European General Data Protection Regulation (GDPR), it’s important to use and store biometric information in line with local regulations.
 In some countries, for example, you’re not allowed to store any biometric data in a central database.

 Factors such as dry fingers, vague fingerprints, eye disease or exceptionally dark irises mean that a small number of people can’t be enrolled using some biometric recognition technologies.

-Presenting a photo of a fingerprint or face can fool some biometric devices and create opportunities to breach security.
-In some biometric security solutions, it’s possible to add liveness detection as an extra functionality.
+Presenting a photo of a fingerprint or face can fool some biometric systems and create opportunities to breach security.
+In some biometric security solutions, it’s possible to add liveness detection as extra functionality.
 This checks that the body part presented is from a living person who is at the sensor there and then.